 In the weeks leading up to our first shipment, I reached out to Shipmonk support to configure a notification email to customers when their shipping information was available.

-It would be up to 5 days after the shipping information was loaded into the Shipmonk system that customers actually received their tracking emails, after several rounds of follow up with Shipmonk support.
+It would be up to 5 days after the tracking information was created that customers actually received their tracking emails, after several rounds of follow up with Shipmonk support (and many customer complaints).

 Shipmonk Did Not Assign Us an Account Manager